A good dose of British comedy on Netflixnever fails to lift the mood. Thankfully, there’s always a great selection to stream. In fact,

 From classic sitcoms like

-Absolutely Fabulous, to sketch shows like Monty Python, and newer favourites, including Derry Girls and Sex Education, Netflix has selected some of the best British comedies that have ever been made for its streaming platform.
+Absolutely Fabulous to sketch shows like Monty Python, and newer favourites, including Derry Girls and Sex Education, Netflix features some of the best British comedies ever made.

-In need of something familiar to switch off to?
+In need of something reassuringly familiar to help you switch off?
 Looking for a few guaranteed laughs?
 For those times when

 a good British rom-com just won’t cut it (although there are plenty of those to choose from on the platform, too) – Netflix has curated quite the British comedy library for your amusement.